realnimish/polkadot-amm/tutorial.md

 # Deploying the smart contract

 We will deploy our ink! smart contract on Jupiter A1 testnet of Patract ([More info](https://docs.patract.io/en/jupiter/network)).
-If you wish to deploy on a local node or some other testnet instead, Change the `blockchainUrl` variable in [src/constants.js](src/constants.js) file to point to their endpoint.
+If you wish to deploy on a local node or some other testnet instead, change the `blockchainUrl` variable in [src/constants.js](src/constants.js) file to point to their respective endpoint.

 First we need to build our ink! project to obtain the necessary artifacts.
 From your ink! project directory run the following command in the terminal: